missionpinball/mpf-docs/README.md

 You can also download PDF, HTML, and Epub versions.
 You can also clone the repo and build them yourself with Sphinx.

-The "latest" branch of these docs corresponds to the latest branch of MPF, (typically "dev"), though you can use the latest docs for any recent version of MPF.
+The "latest" branch of these docs corresponds to the latest released branch recent version of MPF.
 (We note which features have been added, changed, and removed as needed.)

-There are also version-specific branches of mpf-docs for all released versions of MPF.

 These docs are licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 MPF and all code licensed [MIT](https://opensource.org/licenses/MIT).